christiangerbig/Trackertools/README.md

 ## Description

-This collection includes four tools for the music editor Protracker, which make the work with Protracker sound modules more comfortable:
+This collection includes four tools for the music editor ProTracker, which make the work with standard ProTracker sound modules more comfortable:
  - TonePortaStep (calculate tone portamento slide)
- - VolSlideStep (calculate slide up or down)
+ - VolSlideStep (calculate volume slide up or down)
- - SearchFxCmd (find effect commands with their position in a module)
+ - SearchFxCmd (find effect commands with their outputted position in a tracker module)
  - UsedFxCmd (overview which effect commands are used in a module)

 ## User Stories